xander06/hellocss/README.md

 ## Getting Started

-**In this repository I will create my personal Portfolio with some of my projects.**
+**In this repository I will upload some of my applications deveolped in Kruger Start.**

 ## Run it